craftcms/docs/docs/cloud/headless-apps.md

 # Headless Apps

 Craft Cloud uses advanced bot detection and makes a best effort to prioritize human traffic.
-This creates a challenge for headless apps: all content retrieval is automated and often arrives in concentrated bursts during static builds and background revalidation.
+This poses a challenge for headless apps: all content retrieval is automated and often arrives in concentrated bursts during static builds and background revalidation.